-The Board met five times during the financial year, the details of which are given in the Corporate Governance Report that forms part of this Annual Report as Annexure-2.
+The Board met four times during the financial year, the details of which are given in the Corporate Governance Report that forms part of this Annual Report as Annexure-2.
 The intervening gap between any two meetings was within the period prescribed by the Companies Act, 2013 and the SEBI (LODR) Regulations, 2015.

+Policy On Directors'

-Policy on Directors' Appointment and Remuneration including Criteria on Determining Qualifications, Positive Attributes, Independence of Director, Key Managerial Personnel and Other Employees
+Appointment And Remuneration Including Criteria For Determining Qualifications, Positive Attributes, Independence of A Director, Key Managerial Personnel And Other Employees

 The Company seeks to maintain an appropriate mix of executive and independent directors in order to maintain the independence of the Board and segregate the functions of governance and management.
 The Board consists of professionally qualified individuals from diverse backgrounds with wide experience in business, education, finance and public service.
-As at year end, the Board consists of 8 directors, one of whom is executive Chairman, one is Managing Director, one is Joint Managing Director, one Executive Director and four are Independent directors including one women director.
-Your Company, in compliance with section 178(1) of the Companies Act, 2013 read with Companies (Meeting of Board and its Powers) Rules, 2014 and has duly constituted a Nomination and Remuneration Committee.
+As at year end, the Board consists of 9 directors, one of whom is executive Chairman, one is Managing Director, one is Joint Managing Director, one Executive Director and five are Independent directors including one women director.
+Your Company, in compliance with section 178(1) of the Companies Act, 2013 read with The Companies (Meeting of Board and its Powers) Rules, 2014, has duly constituted a Nomination and Remuneration Committee.
 This committee is chaired by an independent director and formulates the criteria for determining qualifications, positive attributes, independence of a director and other matters.